firepear/homefarm/README.md

 # News

-* 2020-03-19: v2.4.1: Changed playbook semantics to fix bug cause by file move
+* 2020-03-19: v2.4.2: Changed playbook semantics to fix bug cause by file move.
+Scripts now pushed to nodes with every update.
 * 2020-03-19: v2.4.0: Added the `query` subcommand (See "Everyday farm ops", below, for more info).
 Also, Homefarm scripts/utils are now pushed to nodes when Homefarm itself updates, ensuring that they